wein.plus

 Wine-growing areas

-The Weinviertel is not a closed area, however, but consists of many vineyard islands, some of them small.
-In former times it was divided into three areas.
+The Weinviertel is not a closed area, but consists of many, sometimes small vineyard islands.
+It used to be divided into three areas.
 These were Falkenstein, Retz and Mailberg.

 Falkenstein